sikaeducation/curriculum/topics/web-intro/README.md

 104.244.42.129 => twitter.com
 ```

-A URL is an easier-to-remember shortcut to a IP address.
-When you use a URL to look up a network, your computer looks up the matching IP address for that URL.
+A domain is an easier-to-remember shortcut to a IP address.
+When you use a domain to look up a network, your computer looks up the matching IP address for that domain.

 ### Browsers